Master of Divinity Connect

 - 53 hours of fully online courses

-- 27 hours of hybrid courses with sessions on campus and additional work online
+- 27 hours of hybrid courses, combining online work with weeklong sessions on campus (in August, February or June)

 Current majors available within the Master of Divinity Connect program include Pastoral Ministry, Chaplaincy and Christian Faith Formation.

 Overview of schedule design